 - for supervision purposes;

-- a subpoena or court order requires
+- a subpoena or court order requires disclosure.

 Your clinician may live and work in the community in which treatment is being provided.
 If you see your clinician outside of a session, Thriveworks’ policy is that your clinician will not acknowledge you unless you acknowledge your clinician first.
 This is to protect your confidentiality.